-Other Expense (Income), Net: See Note 7 for a detailed breakout of this line item.
+Other Expense (Income), Net:

-Interest expense (net of interest income) decreased in the first quarter of 2025 compared to the same period YoY driven by decreased imputed interest associated with the obligations resulting from the PWS Settlement and the CAE Settlement (discussed in Note 17).
+Interest expense (net of interest income): increased in the second quarter and decreased in the first six months of 2025, compared to the same periods YoY.

+The increase in second quarter was driven by lower interest income from decreased cash balances.
+This decrease in the first six months was driven by decreased imputed interest associated with the obligations resulting from the PWS Settlement and CAE Settlement partially offset by additional imputed interest from the New Jersey Settlement (all discussed in Note 17).

-The non-service pension and postretirement net benefit decreased approximately \$39 million in the first quarter of 2025 compared to the same period YoY.
-See also Certain Expenses Impacting Multiple Line Items within Results of Operations subsection further below.
+Non-service pension and postretirement net period cost (benefit): decreased by approximately \$773 million in the second quarter of 2025 and \$734 million in the first six months of 2025, compared to the same periods YoY.